 Sounds Like KPAC: Young Talent Competition

-This winter, to encourage and celebrate the talented young musicians and artists in our listening area, Texas Public Radio is hosting a talent competition that will culminate in the opportunity for the finalists to share their work at a public event on February 8, 2015.
+This winter, to encourage and celebrate the talented young musicians and artists in our listening area, Texas Public Radio is hosting a talent competition that will culminate in the opportunity for the finalists to share their work at a public event on February 8, 2015 on the campus of Northwest Vista College.
 The competition, “SOUNDS LIKE KPAC,” offers an opportunity for students to share how radio station KPAC 88.3 FM inspires them to create.

 There are three basic categories in the SOUNDS LIKE KPAC competition.
 Two are performance-based, and one focuses on visual arts.

 For the performance categories, we’re looking for solo and ensemble performances of any music that you like that sounds like it would fit on KPAC 88.3 FM.
 Whether that’s a Debussy piano work, a trio arrangement of Daft Punk’s “Get Lucky,” or music for electric guitar and banjo duet... if you think it’s cool, and it “Sounds Like KPAC,” let’s hear it!
 Both solo and ensemble performances will be considered in two separate categories.

 The third category invites you to create a visual work inspired by the music and sounds you hear on KPAC 88.3 FM.
 Is it a painting?
 A video?
 A sculpture?
 It's up to you.